marcelo-ferraz/Surrogates/README.md

         }
     }
 ```
-To easily inject this real life abstractioned behavior, we can map such attrocity to the regular fellow using the __`SurrogatesContainer`__.
+To easily inject this real life abstracted behaviour, we can map such atrocity to the regular fellow using the __`SurrogatesContainer`__.
 Here's how:
 ```c#
     public void Map()
     {